Health and Wellness

 On average, participants adopted recommended behaviors, the most common being:

-Reach out to Michelle at 505-471-4711 or mstizza@nmsu.edu to set an appointment.
+Reach out to Michelle at 505-471-4711 or mstizza@nmsu.edu to set an appointment or schedule a class.